-Having regard to the definition of "trade", which specifically includes the letting of property, 6 and the case law referred to above, it is clear that an investor deriving rental income from the letting of tank containers is carrying on a trade.
+Having regard to the definition of the term "trade", which specifically includes the letting of property, and the case law referred to above, it is clear that an investor deriving rental income from the letting of tank containers is carrying on a trade.

-Exchange differences, which may arise if there is a delay between the transaction date and the date the amount owing to the taxpayer is settled, are dealt with in section 24I.
+&lt;sup>4 Exchange differences, which may arise if there is a delay between the transaction date and the date the amount owing to the taxpayer is settled, are dealt with in section 24I.

-^{5 1993 (4)} SA 161 (A), 55 SATC 185 at 196.
+&lt;sup>5 1993 (4) SA 161 (A), 55 SATC 185 at 196.

-The word "property" refers to rights having pecuniary or economic value and includes rights of ownership in movable property such as a tank container (see CIR v Estate C P Crewe & another 1943 AD 656, 12 SATC 344 at 352).
+&lt;sup>6 The word "property" refers to rights having pecuniary or economic value and includes rights of ownership in movable property such as a tank container (see CIR v Estate C P Crewe & another 1943 AD 656, 12 SATC 344 at 352).